thermesmarins/tmsm-woocommerce-onsale-badge/README.md

 * On sale badges
 * Single Product Alert
-* Compatible with Dynamic Pricing & Discounts plugin
+* Compatible with Dynamic Pricing & Discounts plugin, for Buy One Get One sales
-* Cron that insert product meta daily
+* Cron that insert product meta daily (clears WP Rocket cache, and preload cache)
 * Only works for main language of website (not compatible with WPML or Polylang)